ribesstefano/PROTAC-Splitter/README.md

 ### Model Download

-Until the repository is private, please download the model locally from this Google Drive link: https://drive.google.com/file/d/18hq62csehlmQlzfQoAAgmiV_vMT0AcP0/view?usp=share_link
+Until the repository is private, please download the model locally from this Google Drive link: https://drive.google.com/file/d/18hq62csehlmQlzfQoAAgmiV_vMT0AcP0/view?usp=share_link  [RMO: update this link to Zenodo]

 After unzipping, set the `model_name` argument to the path of the unzipped directory.
 At this point, there is no need to set the `hf_token` argument when calling the `split_protac` function.
 Since the model is not open yet, the Gradio app works with local models only.

+### Data Download
+[RMO: add link to Zenodo]

 ## Score Predictions 📊